aymen2106/M1_Calendar_Util/1_Requirements/readme.md

 * THREATS :: lot of competitors other better applications available with advanced features.

 ## 4W's and 1H
-* Who? anyone with an electronic device with a display and has a requirement of a canlendar for dates.
+* Who?
+Anyone with an electronic device with a display and has a requirement of a canlendar for dates.
-* What? a calendar with features like view date, month, year, event.
+* What?
+A calendar project with features like view date, month, year, event.
-* When? it can be used when there is no access to physical calendar and has event dates to store.
+* When?
+It can be used when there is no access to physical calendar and has event dates to store.
-* Where? it can be used in all sectors irrespective of their field of work.
+* Where?
+It can be used in all sectors irrespective of their field of work.
-* How? this application was developed in C language to avoid hassle of maintaining bulky diaries.
+* How?
+This application was developed in C language to access the calendar.